1. Executive Summary

 1.4 Living Document

 By their very nature the Guidelines are not static: professional requirements, standards, techniques and practices change.
 The Guidelines will be reviewed regularly and revised where necessary to reflect the evolving practice of law.
-The Guidelines will also be continually enhanced with the addition of practical tools, precedents and sample documentation available on line or by requesting a paper copy.
+The Guidelines will also be continually enhanced with the addition of practical tools, precedents and sample documentation available.

 Back to Top